infoforcefeed/OlegDB/README.md

 olegdb: No.
 ````

-OlegDB is a single-threaded, non-concurrent, transactionless NoSQL database
+OlegDB is a ~~single-threaded, non-concurrent~~, transactionless NoSQL database
 written by bitter SQL-lovers in a futile attempt to hop on the schemaless trend
 before everyone realizes it was a bad move.
+It is primarily a C library with an
+Erlang frontend for communication.

 Dependencies
 ============